Cast: Charlize Theron, James McAvoy. Directed by David Leitch.

-For some the fall of the Berlin is as vivid a moment in history as the day the Twin Towers fell, of the death of Princess Diana, but for many the Red threat and the divide in Germany is unknown land.
+For some, the fall of the Berlin is a moment in history as vivid as the day the Twin Towers fell, or for some of the death of Princess Diana, but for many the Red threat and the divide in Germany is unknown land.

 David Leitch, the co-director of the first John Wick movie presents his first solo-directorial effort and his pre-Deadpool 2 palette cleanser.
 Atomic Blonde is a spy movie based on the underground (read never heard of) graphic novel The Coldest City, written by one of the co-writers of 300 and 300: Rise of an Empire.

 The plot follows a stoic MI6 agent Lorraine Broughton who is sent into Cold War Berlin to find a watch that has the names of every double agent currently working – that old chestnut – and liaise with various ne’er do wells.
 It’s a fairly standard set up, and one that has the air of simplicity, but it also has buckets of potential.